andyjamesgreaves/HaukaiRestaurant.github.io/README.md

 #Privacy Statement

-The images included in the web pages have been uploaded from the internet which are public images that can be shared - so as not to impose on any copyright laws for distribution.
+The images included in the web pages have been uploaded from the internet which are public images that can be shared - so as not to impose on any copyright laws.
-The purpose of the images was to give the visitor to the site an indication of what the restaurant has to offer, especially with the menu dishes.
+The purpose of the images was to give the visitor to the site an indication of what the restaurant has to offer, especially with the menu dishes, and not for further distribution.

+The data collected from clients entering personal information in the forms in Gift Vouchers and Make Reservation are stored in a MySQL database on the host-server - which are NOT shared and inaccessible to the public.
+The data for the email entered by the user sending a message to The Haukai Restaurant in the Contact Us page - is also stored on the host-server in a MySQL database and is NOT shared or accessed by the public and is only used to repond via email to the sender of the message.